jaymwin/jaymwin.github.io/aboutme.md

 ![](/img/jay_photo.jpg){:width="360px"}

-I'm a PhD student in Ecology, Evolution, & Behavior at Boise State University...

-## Research Interests
+I received my BS in Wildlife & Conservation Biology from the University of Rhode Island in 2008, and spent the next several years participating in a variety of avian research projects throughout the US and Neotropics.
+From 2014-2016, I continued my studies at North Carolina State University where I earned my MS in Fisheries, Wildlife, & Conservation Biology.
+During that time I investigated how local- and landscape-scale factors influence the reproductive success and space-use of the Bachman’s sparrow, an indicator species for endangered longleaf pine woodlands in the southeastern US.
+As a PhD student in Ecology, Evolution, & Behavior at Boise State University (*beginning in August 2017*), I will be examining the causes and consequences of changes in migration and breeding phenology on American kestrel populations across North America.

 ## Contact Info